neuralnishan/neuralnishan.github.io/_posts/2025-12-11-azure-az104-hands-on-labs.md

 Short summary: VM provisioning, OS images, extensions, and disk management.
 Hands-on steps: provisioned Windows/Linux VMs, attached data disks, used the Azure portal and CLI to snapshot and resize disks.

-If you want, I can expand any of the above into a step-by-step reproducible lab with exact commands and screenshots, or I can fetch the full playlist RSS and list every video title and description explicitly.